 When it comes to Content Management Systems (CMS), WordPress is the leader of the pack.
 According to W3Techs, WordPress is used by two-thirds of all the websites whose CMS is known.
 But how will your website stand out from the other millions out there?
 The answer is high-quality content, as well as Search Engine Optimization (SEO).
 Here are ten basic tips to consider when working on your WordPress SEO:

 As the saying goes, content is king.
-However, content on your site or blog should be relevant, engaging and well-written to make an impact on your SEO.
+However, content on your site or blog should be relevant, engaging, and well-written to impact your SEO.
 Delivering high-quality content on a regular basis is key to driving more visitors and building authority in the long run.
 To be SEO-friendly, your content should focus on specific keywords and be organized in a logical way.

 Permalinks refer to the URLs of your posts.
 When creating new WordPress pages or posts, URLs include numbers after your site’s name by default.
 The best practice is to use the page’s title in the URL instead of numbers.
 Using a custom structure for your permalinks allows search engines to highlight keywords in your permalinks when displaying your page in search results.
 Change your permalinks using the Custom Structure option from Settings > Permalinks.

 When creating blog posts, organize them by categories to improve usability.
 Although they help visitors browse content more easily, search engines don’t need to crawl through all of them to index your blog posts.
 Thus, you should apply the noindex option to some category pages (such as Tag pages and Archives), but allow one of them (such as actual categories) to be indexed for improved link juice.